jscyril/arch-dotFiles/README.md

-# arch-dotFiles
+# archDotFiles

-All config files for arch linux
+All config files for arch and zsh shell.